 Take Off and Flight in the Hot Air Balloon

 After the crew inflated the hot air balloon, we began to rise into the air around 7:30am and our tour was one of the first balloons up in the sky.
 It was an absolute treat to have the skyline to ourselves!

 The flight duration was about one hour and the exact route is dictated by the wind.
 At all times a vehicle followed from down below, and was in communication with our pilot via radio.

 The pilot allowed us to take turns operating the hot air balloon, which was pretty exciting!

-After our hour in the sky was up, we began to descend back down to the ground.
+After about an hour in the sky, we began to descend back down to the ground.
 As the crew packed back up the balloon and equipment, we got to partake in the hot air balloon tradition of popping some bubbly.
 At 8:30am we celebrated our once-in-a-lifetime experience with champagne and orange juice!